Power & Water

 Analyze Data, Optimize Performance, Maximize Profits

 The unexpected failure of an electrical power plant can create substantial disruption to the downstream power grid.
 The same holds true when water distribution equipment and pumps fail without warning.
-To avoid this, FogHorn’s edge intelligence enables the proactive benefits of predictive maintenance and real-time responsiveness.
+To avoid this, FogHorn’s Edge AI platform enables the proactive benefits of predictive maintenance and real-time responsiveness.
 It also enables ingestion and analysis of sensor data closer to the source rather than the cloud to reduce latency and bandwidth costs.

 Lower maintenance costs, improve asset performance and longevity, and maximize yield.

 Optimize systems for maximum KPI performance, quickly adjust to changing conditions.

 Reduce repair costs, minimize downtime, maximize output, and improve remediation efficiency.

 Improve automation, enhance practitioner collaboration, reduce manual data entry and errors.

 Maximize high-value asset output, balance reliability, performance, and cost.

 Maximize asset output, predict maintenance needs, improve forecast accuracy.